 ByteScout Barcode Online Reader works directly from your webcam or from an existing file on your computer.
-It reads Code 128, Code 39, EAN, UPC, Codabar, and others smoothly and in no time.
+It can read barcodes from images.
+It scans Code 128, Code 39, EAN, UPC, Codabar, and others smoothly and in no time.

 Choose a resolution and a size you’d like to have.
 You will get a nice result in a few seconds.

 Before to start, check this cute video about ByteScout Barcode Reader app:

 Browse through the main points of this article:

 As the title itself suggests, a bar code reader can scan barcodes that have been printed onto an object or are digitally available as an image.
 Barcode readers tend to be an electronic device that reads and outputs to a computer.
 In most situations, the online barcode scanner will also include a decoder, which will help scan the encoded data.

 Barcode readers are usually categorized by the type of technology they use.
 Also, each type of barcode scanner online may be designed to decode certain codes, but not all.
 Some common types include pen-type scanners, laser scanners, LED or CCD readers, camera-based readers, and omnidirectional online barcode scanners.